willyweather/slate/source/index.html.md

 ### Response

 Response is an Account.
-See <a href="#accounts">Accounts</a> for a description of a Account response.
+See <a href="#accounts">Accounts</a> for a description of an Account response.

 ## Account - Update Heartbeat